-Northgate was the brainchild of Rex Allison, president of Bon Marché.
+Northgate was the brainchild of Rex Allison, president of the Bon Marché.
 Before World War II, he envisioned a suburban shopping center.
-The economic boom following Allied victory in 1945 allowed Allied Stores, the firm that owned Bon Marché, to involve developers Ben B. Ehrlichman (1895-1971) and W. Walter Williams (1894-1983), who formed the Suburban Co. (later The Northgate Co.).
+The economic boom following Allied victory in 1945 allowed Allied Stores, the firm that then owned the Bon Marché, to involve developers Ben B. Ehrlichman (1895-1971) and W. Walter Williams (1894-1983), who formed the Suburban Co. (later The Northgate Co.).
 They retained architect John H. Graham Jr. to design the project and announced their plans in February 1948.
 In 1949, Allied bought out Ehrlichman and Williams and appointed James B. Douglas (1909-2005) to run the project as president.

-Opening DayThe new mall was officially opened on April 21, 1950, when Winifred Hines, a 42-year employee of the Bon Marche, cut the ceremonial ribbon at the flagship department store's entrance, assisted by Bon president Rex Allison.
-The event was telecast on KING TV, which had been on the air for less than a year.
+Northgate opened to shoppers with great excitement at noon on April 21, 1950, when Winifred Hines, a 42-year employee of the Bon Marché, cut the ceremonial ribbon at the flagship department store's entrance, assisted by Bon president Rex Allison.
+The event was telecast on KING-TV, which had been on the air for less than a year.
 The Seattle Times reported that from the noon ceremony, the Bon Marché "was jammed with shopping thousands until the closing hour at 9 o'clock" ("Thousands Visit ...").

-Northgate took the national spotlight during the holiday season in 1950 when Life magazine featured the world's record 212-foot Christmas tree put up at the mall.
+Northgate took the national spotlight during the holiday season in 1950 when Life magazine featured the world-record 212-foot Christmas tree put up at the mall.
 In 1952, Bellevue sculptor Dudley C. Carter designed and carved a 59-foot cedar totem pole to decorate the entrance to the mall.
 The mall area was used for special events such as the 1953 General Motors automobile show.